Carter County License Hearing Guide

 After Criminal Case Concludes

-Even if you win your ALR hearing, you may still face a license suspension as part of the criminal penalties if you are convicted of DUI.
+Even if your ALR hearing goes well, you may still face a license suspension as part of your criminal case.

-- Fees: Reinstatement fees vary and should be confirmed with the Tennessee Department of Safety and Homeland Security.
+- Fees: Reinstatement fees vary, so contact the Tennessee Department of Safety and Homeland Security for the current fee schedule.

 Special Programs